kora-projects/kora-docs/mkdocs/blog/en/fast-startup-not-convenience.md

 ---

-## Low-Traffic Services Are Often Dominated by Baseline Cost
+## Low-Traffic Services Are Often Dominated by Baseline Cost { #low-traffic-baseline-cost }

 The economic value of fast startup is closely related to another property: low baseline overhead.